 Whatever type of Scotland road trip you’re planning, there are many different routes you can take to see the most of this wild, beautiful, rugged country.
 There are plenty of road trips in Scotland that are planned by tour companies, but there’s also the flexibility of tailoring your own trip depending on what you want to see and how much time you have.
+Want to discover the best road trip in Scotland?
 We’ve broken it all down for you, so you can prepare for the greatest road trips that the country has to offer!

-A Scotland road trip is perfect for the backpackers who are thrill-seekers, adventurers, beach lovers, history lovers and all those in between.
-While you might be used to using trains or buses to get around as a backpacker, renting a car is an exciting way to see Scotland.
+A Scotland road trip is perfect for backpackers who are thrill-seekers, adventurers, beach lovers, history lovers and all those in between.
+While you might be used to using trains or buses to get around as a backpacker, renting a car and having a driving tour is an exciting way to see Scotland.
 We’ve suggested some attractions, when you could visit, where to stay and possible itineraries.
-We’ve also estimated the length of the road trip, but your trip may be longer or shorter depending on what you decide to do!
+We have also estimated the length of the road trip, but your trip may be longer or shorter depending on what you decide to do!
 Here are 12 of the best Scotland road trips.

 Quiraing, Portree 📸:@aridley88